 No indication of impairment of property, plant and equipment has been identified as of December 31, 2021.
+Changes from the previous period in 2020 are as follows:

 The increase in fixed assets relating to the right of use for real estate corresponds mainly to the start of the off-plan lease for the Chasseneuil-du-Poitou site.